CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

 1. ACTIVE – The project is maintained (default state)
     * (number of maintainers is higher than 0)
     * (number of maintainers does not need to change)
 1. NEEDHELP – The project is understaffed, and requires additional co-maintainers for sustainable and continued development.
-(PAUSE-2016)
+(Ref: [PAUSE-2017](#sources))
     * (number of maintainers is higher than 0)
     * (number of maintainers is too low)
-1. HANDOFF – The project maintainer is looking for someone to take over the project as a new maintainer (PAUSE-2016)
+1. HANDOFF – The project maintainer is looking for someone to take over the project as a new maintainer (Ref: [PAUSE-2017](#sources))
     * (number of maintainers is 1)
     * (number of maintainers is about to reduce to 0)
-1. ADOPTME – The project is abandoned, or the project maintainer has been confirmed _beyond reasonable doubt_ to be unresponsive, and therefore the project is made available for adoption (PAUSE-2016)
+1. ADOPTME – The project is abandoned, or the project maintainer has been confirmed _beyond reasonable doubt_ to be unresponsive, and therefore the project is made available for adoption (Ref: [PAUSE-2017](#sources))
     * The project needs a new maintainer
     * (number of maintainers is 0)
     * (number of maintainers is too low)
-1. NOXFER – The project is prevented from being transferred to new maintainers (PAUSE-2017)
+1. NOXFER – The project is prevented from being transferred to new maintainers (Ref: [PAUSE-2017](#sources))
     * The project has been prevented from being adopted, but may still be forked
     * (number of maintainers is not relevant)
 1. CUSTODY – This project is under custodianship